 Caster is viewed from the side of the vehicle.
-It’s the forward or rearward tilt of the steering axis.
-Positive caster is used to provide steering wheel returnability and greater stability.
-Negative caster is rare and typically used on heavy duty applications.
+It's the forward or rearward tilt of the steering axis.
+Positive caster provides steering wheel returnability and greater stability.
+Negative caster is rare and typically used on heavy-duty applications.

 Camber affects the vehicle's stability.
-There are several different methods to adjust camber.
+There are several different methods to adjust the camber.
 It all depends on the type of vehicle and the steering and suspension system design.
-Front wheel drive vehicles typically use a rack and pinion gear.
+Front-wheel drive vehicles typically use a rack and pinion gear.
 Most of these vehicles do not all have camber adjustments.
 Aftermarket products are sometimes used if a rare camber adjustment is necessary.
 Some vehicles utilize an upper strut mount that has slots to adjust the camber accordingly.
-Others use an eccentric bolt and cam that when rotated, moves the top of the tire inward and outward, adjusting the camber angle.
-Adjusting the camber angle on a vehicle will affect the total toe.
+Others use an eccentric bolt and cam that, when rotated, moves the top of the tire inward and outward, adjusting the camber angle.
+Adjusting the camber angle on a vehicle affects the total toe.
 Check and adjust toe after adjusting the camber or caster angle.